Video by Great Art Explained. Basquiat was an ambitious and driven visionary who fused culture and identity into powerful, lasting art.

 Visionary

-Despite his success, Basquiat struggled with alienation and addiction, dying of a heroin overdose in 1988 at just 27.
+Despite his success, Jean-Michel Basquiat struggled with alienation and addiction, dying of a heroin overdose in 1988 at just 27.
 In the years since, his reputation has only grown.
 He remains a symbol of youthful genius and defiance, a visionary who reshaped contemporary art by centering marginalized voices and demanding that society reckon with its blind spots.